Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Introduction

-\subsection{Contribution}
+\subsection{{\bf Contribution}}

-Our primary goal is to extend the applicability of projected subgradient methods to a broader class of nonconvex, nonsmooth optimization problems, particularly focusing on paraconvex functions.
-We aim to provide comprehensive theoretical foundations to investigate convergence rates of the projected subgradient methods for such a class of functions and practical insights into this area.
-Our contribution has three folds, which we describe as follows:
+Our primary goal is to extend the applicability of PSMs to a broader class of nonconvex, nonsmooth optimization problems, particularly focusing on paraconvex functions.
+We aim to provide comprehensive theoretical foundations to investigate convergence rates of the PSMs for such a class of functions and practical insights into this area.
+Our contribution has threefold, which we describe as follows: